 Topstitch on either side of both long seams.

-To form the point at the end of the table runner:
+To form the point at each end of the table runner:

-Fold the narrow end in half with the backing fabric to the inside.
-Pin and sew with ½” seam allowance.
+Fold the narrow end in half with the backing fabric to the inside and pin.

 Press seam open.